 Bill also took us to see the interior of the building housing the Eagles restaurant.
 Here, in addition to the bar and restaurant, are photographs of golfing greats teeing off at Kingsmill.
 Their various crystal trophies were displayed in a spacious lobby case that adjoined the restaurant itself.

 Concluding the tour, Bill pointed out the Estate at Kingsmill, a 7,000-square-foot mansion originally built by the Busch family (as in the beer magnates, and nearby Busch Gardens).
-The Estate, sited upon a cliff overlooking the river, recently underwent a $3 million updating, and it can be yours for the night for a king’s ransom.
+The Estate, sited upon a cliff overlooking the river, recently underwent a $3 million update, and it can be yours for the night for a king’s ransom.

 It was a bit of a cloudy day, but that wasn’t about to stop me from taking to the James River on a jet ski.
 For those who have never revved up the motor of this aquatic conveyance, it’s difficult to explain the sheer adrenaline rush of flying down the river at 60 miles per hour.
 My guide brought me downriver, where one can see the original Jamestown settlement as well as the nearby recreation village made to appear as it might have in the early 17th century.
 We also cruised downriver, where the James widens to such a degree that it’s possible to rev the engine up to maximum capacity for miles without perhaps meeting another vessel.